codicide/narq/README.md

 **narq** stands for **n**ext **arq**, and is a playground for design changes or other incompatible mods.

-See [documentation](https://arq-docs.helpmanual.io/) for more details.
+See [samuelcolvin/arq](https://github.com/samuelcolvin/arq) for documentation and basic details.
+Local documentation will be updated to reflect breaking changes.